battleaxedotco/tool-docs/docs/rubberhose2/build.md

     width="500px"
     center />

-### About
-If your idea is too complex for shape layers in [RubberHose](#rubberhose) and the art needs that smoooooooth bend (unlike [RubberRig](#rubberrig)), it's time for Puppet Pins.
+If your idea is too complex for shape layers in [RubberHose](#rubberhose) and the art needs that smoooooooth bend (unlike [RubberRig](#rubberrig)), it's time for *Puppet Pins*.
 Loved and hated by many, it's now painless to connect a set of 3 pins and control them as easy as a hose and [stretchable](#stretching) like all rigging methods.

 One unique feature of RubberPin is the ability to use multiple controller/pin groups on a single layer.
 Yep, go crazy.